jcollado95/EvaLex/README.md

-# DSR-vocabulary
+# EvaLex

-Experiments with DSR to determine vocabulary knowledge in LLMs.
+A benchmark for evaluating Lexical Competence in LLMs.